guns/ncdu/README.md

   the in-memory directory tree.
 - Not nearly as well tested.
 - Directories that could not be opened are displayed as files.

+### Minor UI differences

+Not sure if these count as improvements or regressions, so I'll just list these
+separately:

+- Some columns in the file browser are hidden automatically if the terminal is not wide enough to display them.
+- Browsing keys other than changing the currently selected item don't work anymore while the info window is being displayed.
+- The file's path is not displayed in the item window anymore (it's redundant).
+- The item window's height is dynamic based on its contents.

 ## Requirements